ComputationalRadiationPhysics/picongpu/docs/source/python_package/user_guide/running_simulation.rst

 (if you've used ``simulation.run()`` and not ``simulation.write_input_file()``).
 CAUTION: ``uv run`` (and potentially others) might try to set a file lock.
 This can cause problems on parallel file system.
+Use one of the other methods below if you run into trouble.

 For most HPC systems, this means that we'll submit (at least) the main simulation job to a set of dedicated compute nodes.